al91liwo/pytorch-rl-lab/quanser_robots/qube/Readme.md

 ================

 Simulation and control environment for the Quanser Qube (Furuta Pendulum).
-Tested with Python 3.6.5 on Mac and Ubuntu.

 To see Qube in action, start the simulated swing-up demo